FAQ

 The project does not specify subject areas.
 All the subject areas mentioned have been listed through recommendations.
 For this purpose, there is a free text field within the questionnaire directly after the selection of the subject area to add subject areas that are not yet available.

-Heilpraktiker (or Alternative practitioners) is not an official health profession and no state examination is required for it.
-Thus, there has been no additional examination by any large uniform organisation or institution on the uniformity of the training.
-In addition, the services are not covered by health insurance, which means that only a small financially privileged group of people can use them.
+Heilpraktiker is not an official health profession and no state examination is necessary for it.
+There was therefore no additional examination by any large, uniform organization or institution regarding the uniformity of the training.
+In addition, the services are not part of health insurance coverage, which only allows use for a small financially privileged group of people.

-Since health care is critical especially for people with (multiple) discrimination and their path to recovery is extremely important, no guarantee can be given with the listing of professional groups outside this state-regulated system.
-At the same time, there are no studies on the actual evidence of the use of these services.
-Therefore, they do not fall under the specialties listed on Queermed.
+Since health care is particularly critical for people with (multiple) discrimination and their path to recovery is extremely important, no guarantee can be given by listing professional groups outside of this state-regulated system.
+At the same time, there is no study on the actual evidence of the use of these services.
+Therefore, they do not fall under the subject areas listed on Queermed.

 This wish actually appears frequently.
 People would like to spare others the bad experience(s) that they themselves have had.
 However, “warnings” or “bad reviews” on the Internet are generally very problematic, since this can create a reputation-damaging impression, with which treating persons and practices have an easier handle for lawsuits.
 For this reason, warnings are avoided and only recommendations are presented on the website.